webbdata/WebbData.Github.io/HRProject/HR_Project.md

 ### Bias in Firing Decisions?

 A disgruntled employee has decided to sue IBM after being laid-off.
 They claim that the company's layoffs were influenced by ageism, saying that older employees were laid-off at a higher rate than younger ones.
 Leadership would like to dispel these claims and needs the data to prove it.
-To do this I want to do some hypothesis testing.
+To do this I will do some hypothesis testing.
 I first wanted to create a box plot comparing Age and Attrition to see the data, and any clear bias that may exist.

 #### Age vs. Attrition Boxplot

 ![Age vs. Attrition Boxplot Code](age_boxplot.png)<br>
 ![Age vs. Attrition Boxplot Results](age_boxplot_pic.png)<br>

 These boxplots look fairly similar.
 However, the thick black line in these plots shows the median age for the "Yes" and "No" categories from the Attrition column.
 The median age for the "Yes" column is clearly lower than the median age of the "No" category, meaning the average age of employees that were let go is likely lower than the average of employees retained.
 I can further show this by performing a Welch two sample t-test to get a more statistical comparison of the two groups.
-To perform the t-test I first have to great two new variables, one to represent employees that stayed ("No" values) and one to represent employees that left ("Yes" values).
+To perform the t-test I first have to create two new variables, one to represent employees that stayed ("No" values) and one to represent employees that left ("Yes" values).
 Once I declare these two arrays I can run the t-test.

 #### Welch Two Sample T-Test